 2. Virtual Assistant Jobs

-This is another flexible work-at-home position for all of you expectant mamas out there.
-Depending on whether you start your own VA business and scale it or you decide to work part-time for one company, there’s a ton of room to grow in this industry.
-This work-at-home job is perfect for pregnant women.
-It gives you control over how many clients you take on all while allowing you the flexibility for unlimited snack and bathroom breaks!
+Whether you start your own VA business and scale it or work part-time for one company, there’s a ton of room to grow in this industry.
+This online job is perfect for pregnant women because it gives you control over how many clients you take and allows you to set your own schedule, all while providing unlimited snacks and bathroom breaks!

-The other bonus with this growing field is that you can decide what area of virtual assisting on which you’d like to focus.
-From being a Pinterest or social media VA (are you a social media manager who specializes in managing social media accounts?) or being an administrative VA (think managing appointments, customer service calls, and emails), there are several possibilities out there for you to investigate.
+However, the best part about this growing field is that you can decide what area of virtual assisting on which you’d like to focus on.
+From being a Pinterest or social media VA (are you a social media manager who specializes in managing social media accounts?) or being an administrative VA (managing appointments, customer service calls, emails, etc.), there are many possibilities out there so you can find exactly what you want.

 3. Website Testing

-- Userlytics: You can interact on this platform with either your mobile device or computer!
+- Userlytics: You can interact with this platform on either your mobile device or computer!
 Provide feedback for websites, prototypes, applications, and more.
-Register for an account, test out a site and get paid via PayPal.
+Register for an account, test out a site, and get paid weekly via PayPal.
 Payouts range from $5-$90, depending on the testing you perform.

 4. Online Teaching or Tutoring Jobs